agrobioestat/fluorojip/README.md

 ### From CRAN

-Once the package is available on CRAN, install it with:
+After the CRAN release, install it with:

 ```r
 install.packages("fluorojip")